Peninsula Grammar benefits from superb facilities and these may be available to hire for your event.

 Amongst our Creative Arts facilities are Middle and Senior Years Art Studios, Design & Technology Workshop and Studio, a 10-station darkroom as well as a Visual Communication & Design Studio.

-The Lecture Theatre is an outstanding facility for our Senior School and models a tertiary learning environment.
+The Lecture Theatre is an outstanding facility for our Senior Years and models a tertiary learning environment.
 The Lecture Theatre is a wonderful venue for guest speakers, student meetings, debates and small performances.
 It is also the perfect place for students to hone their public speaking skills.
 The Lecture Theatre represents a typical university style setting, preparing our students for the next step in their education.

 In addition to being a wonderful multi-purpose facility, the upper level balcony provides a fantastic vantage point from which to watch football and cricket games.
 It is the site of many School functions and events including student reunions and parent social gatherings as well as providing an ideal venue for VCE exams.
 The lower level comprises shower and change rooms and a kiosk which is very well used during Saturday sports games.